EventEmitter2/EventEmitter2/README.md

  - Namespaced events
  - Wildcards for namespaces
  - Times To Live (TTL), extends the `once` concept
- - Faster performance for emission and event registration
+ - Faster performance for emission and listener registration
- - Run in the browser environment
+ - browser environment compatibility

 ## Differences